 The only problem with painted floors is that they get chipped.
 Especially when moving furniture.
+To avoid such problems consult real experts, like Ottawa Painter.
 So the floors have kinda looked like this since we moved in last September.

 Fortunately, it’s an easy fix.
 A spot here, a spot there, and voilà!